 Manufacturers might arrange coils in independent or interconnected designs.
 Interconnected design coils include:

 Offset and Bonnell coils (which we’ll discuss in more detail below) are interlocked or bonded together in a single system.
 Continuous coil units are composed of one single, s-shaped wire.
-Now, an independently moving pocket coil system features separately wrapped coils that move freely in a few directions.
+Now, an independently moving coil system features separately wrapped coils that move freely in a few directions.

 Coil configuration is the coils' pattern that offers support in innerspring mattresses.
 It can change the way innerspring mattresses feel, and their ability to transfer motion.
 Certain configurations might raise the price of innerspring mattresses.